Governor Dan Evans convenes Washington State Women's Council on October 21, 1971.

 See Additional Media

-On October 21, 1971, Governor Daniel Evans (b.
-1925) convenes the Washington State Women's Council.
+On October 21, 1971, Governor Daniel Evans (1925-2024) convenes the Washington State Women's Council.
 Its mission is "To consider appropriate questions pertaining to the rights and needs of women in contemporary American and to make recommendations to the Governor and State agencies with respect to desirable changes in program and law."

 During its first two years the Washington State Women's Council worked to pass a state equal rights amendment and a community property bill that would require that the ownership and management of assets be equally shared between married partners.